-Master of Arts in Teaching Graduate Program Advisor: Mark Dewalt, 803/323-2115
+Master of Arts in Teaching Graduate Program Advisor: Mark Dewalt, 803/323-2158

 The Master of Arts in Teaching (MAT) is designed to prepare individuals who are seeking initial certification to be a classroom teacher.
-Graduate candidates may pick one of the following areas of certification at the high school level: biology, business/marketing, English, family and consumer sciences, mathematics, or social studies; or graduate candidates may pick one of the following areas for certification in grades K-12: art, French, music, physical education or Spanish.
-Conceptual Framework
+Graduate candidates may pick one of the following areas of certification at the high school level: biology, English, mathematics, or social studies; or graduate candidates may pick one of the following areas for certification in grades K-12: art, French, music, physical education or Spanish.

+Conceptual Framework.
 The conceptual framework for the initial graduate licensure program consists of six related concepts.
 The six concepts are 1) Instruction, 2) Subject Area Content, 3) Learners, 4) Society, 5) Curriculum and 6) Scholarship.